ada-data-story/ada-data-story.github.io/index.md

 We notice that from the correlation heatmap that there exists a strong correlation between `GDP_per_capita` and `Healthy_life_expectancy`.
 This observation is expected as wealthier countries tend to have a better environment and infrastructure that supports healthy living.
 Some examples of this include better hospital facilities, access to better nutrition, and programs that promote an active lifestyle.

+So, everything seems to indicate that if we had to take our talent as data scientists to some corner of the world, and not make a mistake in our decision, we would have to go to some country with money and health.

 ### Are countries in specific geographic regions happier?

 We now shift gears and try to analyze the impacts geographic location has on a country's happiness score.
 Specifically, we evaluate the `y2020` dataset to determine if neighbouring countries or countries belonging to the same continent are similar in their happiness score.
 We apply an unsupervised K-means clustering approach to label countries into corresponding continents.
 As such, we use a cluster size of 7 to resemble the number of continents around the world.